umar5677/paynow-qr-generator-working/README.md

 # paynow-qr-generator-working
-expo react-native paynow wr code generator.
-I couldn't find a working example online for generating QR codes for businesses with UEN so I made one myself.
+Working expo react-native paynow QR code generator example.
+I couldn't find a working example online to generate QR codes for businesses with UEN so I made one myself.